aalisa0/openBIManalyst_GRP2/README.md

 Description: This tutorial helps with identifying, locating, listing and verifying building elements for desks in IfcSpaces spefically.
 Using python, bonsai and ifcopenshell, and a given BIM model the code from A3 can find misplaced desks and check compliance following BR18 and 'Arbejdstilsynet' the governmental body regulating working spaces.
 The results are then presented in a seperate .txt file for futherer analysis.

+## A5: Reflections

+See 'A5' folder for the same text.

+The tool I developed is a desk-checking tool based on criteria from ‘Arbejdstilsynet’, the Danish regulatory authority for workplace environments.
+The use case we created in A2 was admittedly chosen in a bit of a panic.
+Still, despite that, the tool ultimately works quite well and checks exactly what I intended it to.
+However, the code has become very specific to this particular model.
+Instead of functioning as a universal desk-finding tool for any possible IFC model, it only works reliably with this one (25-16-D-ARCH.ifc), which is unfortunate.
+There are several uncertainties.
+For example, the margin of the bounding box is set to 0,5 m, but if another door is close by and not actually an exit, the tool might misidentify it.
+It’s also necessary to be careful with bounding boxes, bbox, in general, as a flat virtual square can appear as a diamond depending on its orientation however I use it in a 3D dimension ‘IfcSpace’, so that should not be a problem, but for father studies I will try to remember that.
+Many of the limitations comes from the model itself as well as the structure of my code.
+I wish I had designed the code with more interchangeable variables, for instance, to check chairs or windows, so it could be reused more flexibly.
+That said, the tool is very useful in the B-stage and for iterating or counting desks throughout the project.
+As for openBIM, I originally expected it to play only a small role in my academic future.
+However, after the guest lecture about two weeks ago, I am now certain that in my career, at some point, will be connected to openBIM.

+Group reflections:
+The GitHub collaboration was a less integrated which is a shame because I think I will definitely use it in the future.

 ## Written tutorial for A3 code: